sassoftware/viya4-iac-azure/docs/user/TestingPhilosophy.md

 ### Integration Testing

 The integration tests are designed to thoroughly verify the code base using `terraform apply`.
-The integration testing are intended to validate that the cloud provider is going to create the resources we're telling it to create through Terraform.
+The tests are intended to validate that the cloud provider is going to create the resources we're telling it to create through Terraform.
 Unlike the unit tests, these tests provision resources through the cloud provider.
 Careful consideration is required to avoid unnecessary infrastructure costs.
 The integration test framework is designed to optimize resource utilization and reduce associated costs by enabling multiple test cases to run against a single provisioned resource, provided the test cases are compatible with the resource’s configuration and state.
-Because the integration tests take more time and incur costs, they will not as frequently as unit test but will still run on a regular basis.
+Because the integration tests take more time and incur costs, they will not run as frequently as the unit tests but will still run on a regular basis.

 ### Integration Testing Structure